hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 ## Troubleshooting

+### Issues during system start up

 The startup process is orchestrated by the [manage.sh](./setup/manage.sh).
 During this process `sleep XX` is used to wait for Docker containers to properly start before continuing with the setup.
 Depending on the system's performance the sleep durations might need to be increased to ensure that the containers get enough time to boot.

+### Only started iterations are visible on the "Test Results" Grafana Dashboard

+This is likely caused by an communiation issue between the AcaPy and the Load Generator.
+The AcaPy should notify the Load Generator about updates via the Webhook Endpoint.
+If the Load Generator does not receive the updates or is unable to process the udpates it will not log any progress on the "Test Results" dashboard in Grafana.